 Think it can’t be done?
 Think again.
 Every day there’s a story in the media about another successful person who used their side hustle to pay off massive amounts of debt and loans.
 The Simple Dollar highlighted a story recently from David, a recent college grad who had over $30,000 in debt.

-Though he didn’t have a high-earning full-time job, he made ends meet with a variety of side hustles like driving for Uber, delivering pizza, and even using Airbnb to rent out a room in his home.
+Though he didn’t have a high-earning full-time job, he made ends meet with a variety of side hustles like driving for Ola, delivering pizza, and even using Airbnb to rent out a room in his home.
 This all paid off when he was free from his debt in just 3 years using income from side hustles alone.

 You can choose any type of side hustle that suits your interests.
-From selling crafts to joining the gig economy with services like Uber, there are more options than ever.
+From selling crafts to joining the gig economy with services like Ola, there are more options than ever.
 As long as you’re able to handle a little extra work, you can make side income to put towards your holiday debt payoff.

 8. Change Your Habits